commonpike/kw.nl.processing.library-example/README.md

 Also remember, `color` is not a java type.
 Rewrite it to `int`.

-All this rewriting is done in the PDE by the _PDE Precompiler_, but now you’ll have to do it by hand.
+All this rewriting is done in the PDE by the _PDE Precompiler_, but now you'll have to do it by hand.

 ## Publishing

+According to guidelines, your libraries should adhere to some naming rules:

+  - Libraries, or classes inside them, should not be prefixed with "P"
+  - Same goes for using "Processing", "Pro", or "P5"
+  - The same goes for suffixes
+  - Don't use ``processing`` as the prefix for your library packages

 As mentioned under _folder structure_ above,
-only these files are needed to get it to work:
+only these files are needed to get your library to work:

  - the folder `ExampleFooLibrary/library`
  - the file `ExampleFooLibrary/library.properties`
  - the file `ExampleFooLibrary/library/ExampleFooLibrary.jar`

-If you want to publish it, you must follow some additional guidelines.
+But if you want to publish it, you must follow some additional guidelines.
 According to these guidelines, this folder should also contain